-Spring in Minnesota, which means that I’m wearing sandals, walking through melting snow, and hoping that I don’t get frostbite.
+Spring (or fall) in Minnesota, which means that I’m wearing sandals, walking through melting snow, and hoping that I don’t get frostbite.
 Sunburn is still a distant dream for me, and probably for any of you that live anywhere with seasons—but it never hurts to think ahead, and hey, for all of you spoiled people that live in warmth year-round, I guess this is better late than never.
 For full-on health, it’s important to get rid of sunburns.

 Keep your skin cool to reduce your sunburn.
 As soon as you realize you’ve toasted your skin jump in a cool shower or gently wipe down with a cool washcloth or a cold compress.
 Don’t use soap (or use as little as possible if you have too), because soap will stip your skin of its natural oils, which are essential to healing your damaged skin.
 Stay out of direct sunlight, wear light clothing, and continue rinsing or soaking with cool water to get rid of your sunburn as fast as possible.

 Moisturize your skin, thoroughly and often, to relieve your sunburn.
 Use an aloe-based moisturizer (like Green Leaf naturals from Amazon)for aloe’s natural healing effects, or use fresh aloe gel straight from the plant (just break off a piece and squeeze).
 Other gentle moisturizes and antibacterial ointments can help soothe your skin as well.
 Plain moisturizers (you should avoid heavy dyes or scents) won’t do much to relieve pain, but will keep your skin from drying out.
 If you’re in a lot of pain and the burn is bordering on severe, an antibacterial ointment like Solarcaine (which contains the local anesthetic llidocaine); consulting a doctor before using medicated lotaions is advisable (see bottom paragraph for information on degrees of sunburn).

 Stay hydrated to help your body get rid of a sunburn.Drink lots of water to keep your body hydrated and cool and to avoid the possibility of over-exhaustion and sunstroke, or heat exhaustion, and heat rash.